grafana/grafana-ci-otel-collector/receiver/dronereceiver/README.md

 ### Get your drone token

 If you filled in the `GH_HANDLE` environment variable in the `.env` file, your user has admin privileges.
-You can get your drone token by navigating to https://SOMETHING.ngrok-free.app/account (replace the url with your ngrok forwarding url) and copy the token.
+You can get your Drone token by navigating to https://SOMETHING.ngrok-free.app/account (replace the url with your ngrok forwarding url) and copy the token.

 ### Configure the collector

-Update the `dronereceiver` receiver in the `config.yaml` file to use the [drone token](#get-your-drone-token) from above:
+Update the `dronereceiver` receiver in the `config.yaml` file to use the [Drone token](#get-your-drone-token) from above:

 ```yaml
 receivers: